Thermodynamic potential: Fundamental equations

 This leads to the standard differential form of the internal energy in case of a quasistatic reversible change:

 Since U, S and V are thermodynamic functions of state (also called state functions), the above relation also holds for arbitrary non-reversible changes.
 If the system has more external variables than just the volume that can change, the fundamental thermodynamic relation generalizes to:

 Here the X_{i} are the generalized forces corresponding to the external variables x_{i}.

 Applying Legendre transforms repeatedly, the following differential relations hold for the four potentials (fundamental thermodynamic equations or fundamental thermodynamic relation):

 The infinitesimals on the right-hand side of each of the above equations are of the natural variables of the potential on the left-hand side.
 Similar equations can be developed for all of the other thermodynamic potentials of the system.
 There will be one fundamental equation for each thermodynamic potential, resulting in a total of 2^{D} fundamental equations.

 The differences between the four thermodynamic potentials can be summarized as follows:

-The equations of state
+Equations of state

 We can use the above equations to derive some differential definitions of some thermodynamic parameters.
 If we define Φ to stand for any of the thermodynamic potentials, then the above equations are of the form:

 where x_{i} and y_{i} are conjugate pairs, and the y_{i} are the natural variables of the potential Φ. From the chain rule it follows that: